-Sounds Unseen, an exhibition commissioned in 2017 by St. Ann’s Warehouse in New York, is a visual narrative of life in the ‘Jungle’ refugee camp in Northern France, seen through the remarkable work of The Calais Sessions - a live music and recording project which I photographed over a period of several months.
-The exhibition toured to the Galway International Arts Festival in 2018.
+Sounds Unseen, an exhibition commissioned by St. Ann’s Warehouse in New York, is a visual narrative of life in the ‘Jungle’ refugee camp in Northern France, seen through the work of The Calais Sessions - a live music and recording project which I photographed over a period of several months.
+The exhibition was also presented by the Galway International Arts Festival.

-Traces, an ongoing collaboration with performance artist Marisa Garreffa, explores the transformative and healing power of ritual and performance, and the intersection between photography, creative process and live art.
+Traces, a collaboration with performance artist Marisa Garreffa, explores ritual and performance, and the intersection between photography, creative process and live art.

-In 2019 the Brighton-based arts charity Root Experience commissioned me to create a series of collaborative portraits of people living with invisible disabilities.
-The images accompanied the launch of the book Hidden Stories, marking the culmination of Root Experience's award-winning workshop programme.
+For the Brighton-based arts charity Root Experience I created a series of collaborative portraits of people living with invisible disabilities.
+The images accompanied the launch of the book Hidden Stories.

-Since 2013 I’ve been photographing the Taragalte Festival of music and nomadic culture on the edge of the Sahara Desert in South Morocco.
-The festival has built a vibrant artistic community, and is committed to protecting the fragile desert environment and preserving the region's unique cultural heritage.
+Since 2013 I’ve been photographing the annual Taragalte Festival of music and nomadic culture on the edge of the Sahara Desert in South Morocco.

-In Truth to Power Café with London Artists Projects, my portrait photographs contribute to a live theatrical narrative, amplifying and bearing witness to the moving personal testimonies made by participants in the show.
+In Truth to Power Café with London Artists Projects, my portrait photographs of participants contribute to the live theatrical narrative.

-For Theyyam - Living Deities I immersed myself in the ancient Hindu ceremonies of Northern Kerala, to capture vivid stories of the gods re-enacted in nocturnal ritual performances.
+For Theyyam - Living Deities I photographed the nocturnal ritual performances of these ancient Hindu ceremonies of Northern Kerala.

-I'm fascinated by the intersection between photography, creative process and live performance, and love working alongside musicians, theatre artists, choreographers and dancers.
-Assignments have included Circus Hub - a residency with international circus artists in Edinburgh, touring the UK with the Kinshasa Symphony Orchestra, and collaborations with Crying in the Wilderness Productions, choreographer Kettly Noël, and physical theatre company New Public.
+Assignments with theatre artists, musicians, choreographers and dancers have included Circus Hub - a residency with international circus artists in Edinburgh, touring the UK with the Kinshasa Symphony Orchestra, and collaborations with Crying in the Wilderness Productions, choreographer Kettly Noël, and physical theatre company New Public.